End-to-End Full-Page Optical Music Recognition for Pianoform Sheet Music: Sheet Music Transformer

 \subsection{Encoder}

-Let $x \in \mathbb{R}^{c \times h \times w}$ represent the input image of the system, where $h$ and $w$ respectively denote its height and width in pixels and $c$ denotes the number of channels.
-This block is typically implemented through Convolutional Neural Networks~\citep{Coquenet:TPAMI:2023,Singh:ICDAR:2021}, owing to their capacity to process image signals.
-This module therefore results in an image processor that outputs $c_e$ two-dimensional feature maps denoted by $x_e \in \mathbb{R}^{h_e \times w_e \times c_e}$.
-Note that, $h_e$ and $w_e$ respectively relate to the image dimensions $h_e = \frac{h}{r_h}$ and $w_e = \frac{w}{w_t}$, where $r_h$ and $r_w$ represent the corresponding downscale produced by the pooling operations and strides that the feature extractor contains.
+Let $x \in \mathbb{R}^{c \times h \times w}$ represent the input image of the \ac{SMT}, where $h$ and $w$ denote its height and width in pixels, respectively, and $c$ denotes the number of channels.
+To learn an appropriate representation that can be used by the Transformer decoder, we employ a Convolutional Neural Network (CNN), as considered in recent literature~\citep{Singh:ICDAR:2021, Coquenet:TPAMI:2023}.
+This module, therefore, defines a function that outputs $c_e$ two-dimensional feature maps, denoted as $x^{\prime}_e \in \mathbb{R}^{h_e \times w_e \times c_e}$.
+Note that $h_e$ and $w_e$ correspond to the size of the learned feature maps, where $h_e = \frac{h}{r_h}$ and $w_e = \frac{w}{r_w}$, with $r_h$ and $r_w$ representing the downscaling factors produced by the pooling operations and strides within the encoder, while $c_e$ is the dimension of the feature space of the encoder.